Google released security updates that require Android users to re-confirm the application's security permissions to resume normal use.

 If you have enabled the service on your device and you experience issues, please try the following tips:

-1. Ensure that the Location (GPS) feature is turned "on" on your Android device.
+1. Ensure that the location (GPS) features are enabled on your Android device

 2. Has the device moved?

-After enabling the GPS feature in the Accountable2You app, it may be necessary to restart your phone in order for the location monitoring to begin.
+After enabling the GPS features in the Accountable2You app, it may be necessary to restart your phone for the location monitoring to begin.

 Open the Accountable2You app and access the Settings menu.
 Uncheck the box next to "Send Location Data," wait a few seconds, and re-check the box.
 This will restart the service.

 Make sure the device has not been placed into a power-saving mode, either through the Android system itself or through any third-party application.
 Power saving mode will often disable GPS functionality and lead to missing or incomplete tracking.